All Products

 Configuration method

-Use the sp_rds_configure stored procedure to specify the parameters that you want to modify.
-If the new settings take effect only after your RDS instance restarts, a message is displayed.
-This section provides an example on how to use Microsoft SQL Server Management Studio (SSMS) 19.0 and the following statements to modify parameters.
+Use the sp_rds_configure stored procedure to set configuration options.
+If the instance must be restarted for the new settings to take effect, a message is displayed.
+The following example shows how to use Microsoft SQL Server Management Studio (SSMS) 19.0 to execute commands and set instance parameters.

 Note